 Conclusion

-If there is a construction connection with the pyramids, then it could be connected with a ratio or a cubit.
-This could be possible as the construction was not far off after taking control of Egypt with a connection to Julius Caesar, buildings could have been influenced by events during their construction along with methods and measurements.
+If there is a construction connection with the pyramids, then it could be linked to a ratio or a cubit.
+This is possible as the construction of the Pantheon was not long after the takeover of Egypt, with a connection to Julius Caesar.
+Buildings could have been influenced by events during their construction, along with methods and measurements.

 The facade of the Pantheon has an area of 518m².
 This is the alternative error ratio of the pyramids at Giza.